2020 Minneapolis park encampments: Activism and protests

-Some who volunteered at encampments were motivated by the murder of George Floyd to seek justice on social issues.
-The Minneapolis Sanctuary Movement, one of the organizations coordinating activities at the Sheraton Midtown Hotel and Powderhorn Park encampment described their purpose as being a "community care experiment fighting for housing justice, abolition, and land reclamation by supporting the most impacted people to take the lead".
-MplsStPaul magazine described the dynamic as having "lines blurred between sanctuary and rogue activists" who used the circumstances of encampment residents to advance an agenda of social and racial justice, sometimes at the expense of the welfare of unhoused people.
-In a press conference on September 3, 2020, American Indian activists that helped re-establish the "Wall of Forgotten Natives", an encampment along Hiawatha Avenue/Highway 55, described the encampment as reclaiming lands belonging to Native people prior to European settlement.
-Some advocates believed citizens had a right to seek refuge on public lands, and felt the park board permitting process was not permissive enough.
+Some who volunteered at encampments were motivated to seek justice on social issues following the murder of George Floyd.
+The Minneapolis Sanctuary Movement, one of the organizations coordinating activities at the Sheraton Midtown Hotel and Powderhorn Park encampment, described themselves as a "community care experiment fighting for housing justice, abolition, and land reclamation, and supporting the most impacted people to take the lead".
+MplsStPaul magazine described the dynamic as having "lines blurred between sanctuary and rogue activists", who used the circumstances of encampment residents to advance for an agenda of social and racial justice, sometimes at the expense of the welfare of unhoused people.
+In a press conference on September 3, 2020, American Indian activists who had helped to re-establish the "Wall of Forgotten Natives", an encampment along Hiawatha Avenue/Highway 55, described the encampment as a reclamation of land which had belonged to Native people prior to European settlement.
+Some advocates believed that citizens had a right to seek refuge on public lands, and felt that the park board permitting process was not permissive enough.

-Police abolition advocates viewed the Sheraton Midtown Hotel and park encampments as a step in establishing a "police-free" city.
-Volunteers and residents at some encampments pledged not to call 9-1-1 or allow access to law enforcement to access sanctuary locations.
+Police abolition advocates viewed the Sheraton Midtown Hotel and the park encampments as a step in establishing a "police-free" city.
+Volunteers and residents at some encampments pledged not to call 9-1-1 or allow access to law enforcement.
 Some of the neighbors near the Powderhorn Park encampment, who were described in a profile by The New York Times as progressive and mostly White, also agreed to avoid calling the police.
-Many campsites across the city, however, featured crime and safety challenges, such robberies, rapes, sex trafficking, assaults, drug overdoses, and shootings.
-Some neighbors were conflicted about calling law enforcement to respond to violence at the camps, with some instances of reluctance reportedly out of fear that it might subject People of Color to further trauma.
+Many campsites across the city, however, featured crime and safety challenges, such as robberies, rapes, sex trafficking, assaults, drug overdoses, and shootings.
+Some neighbors were conflicted about calling law enforcement to respond to violence at the camps, with some instances of reluctance reportedly fueled by fears that it might subject People of Color to further trauma.
 Activists at Powderhorn Park encampment were criticized for not calling paramedics to treat people who overdosed on drugs, and some speculated that deaths or serious drug-related medical injuries could have been prevented had emergency services been rendered.
 Activists also drew criticism for not assisting law enforcement investigations of crimes at encampment sites, such as the when people refused to identify the alleged perpetrator who raped a 14-year old at the Powderhorn Park camp.